BdR76/lcdgame.js/readme.md

 Roadmap/goals
 -------------
-The lcdgame.js is work-in-progress, here is a goals checklist/roadmap of still missing features (~~strikethrough~~ is done).
+The lcdgame.js is largly finished, all the main features have been added, but here is a list of possible future improvements (~~strikethrough~~ is done).

 * ~~Open source~~
 * ~~Standardised interface and file structure~~